 » Auto apply

 If you would rather automatically apply plans that don't have errors, you can enable auto apply on the workspace's "General Settings" page.
-(Some plans can't be auto-applied, like plans queued by run triggers or by users without permission to apply runs.
+Some plans can't be auto-applied, like plans queued by run triggers or by users without permission to apply runs.
 (More about permissions.)

 » Speculative Plans on Pull Requests